 Mine arrived yesterday.
 I had an absolute blast putting it together and for an absolute novice like me it's an awesome reference piece in moving on to the real thing.
 Plus me and my fiancé have had a huge amount of fun battling on our living room floor.

-Replacement NiCad Battery for Playable Battle Robot Kits
+9V Charge Switch for Playable Battle Robot Kit

 Product Highlights: